craftercms/docs/source/getting-started/quick-start-guide.rst

     |

-#. **Build a deployable bundle**
+#. **Build a deployable archive**

-   Build a deployable bundle using the Gradle Environment Builder to generate the archives ``crafter-cms-authoring-3.1.X.tar.gz`` inside the *bundle* folder
+   Build a deployable archive using the Gradle Environment Builder to generate the archives ``crafter-cms-authoring-3.1.X.tar.gz`` inside the *bundle* folder

    .. code-block:: bash